Liberty Evaluation:

 -Milton and Rose Freidman (1990).
 Free to Choose: A Personal Statement, p.
 148.

-What is the Purpose of Liberty Evaluation?
+What is Liberty Evaluation?